 The New Zealand Centre for Human Rights Law, Policy and Practice Working Paper Series provides an online forum where scholars and practitioners can disseminate their research and practical experiences regarding human rights.
 The Working Paper Series is administered by the Centre based at the University of Auckland.

 The Laws of New Zealand (available on Lexis Advance Pacific) is an encyclopaedic resource, and a good starting point for any research involving NZ law.
-It is arranged alphabetically by topic, and includes commentary, cases and legislation.
+It is arranged alphabetically by topic, and includes commentary, leading cases and legislation.

 To access the human rights commentary in The Laws of New Zealand, scroll through the alphabetical topics to HUMAN RIGHTS and then use the + signs to open up sub-topics.